serverless/serverless/README.md

 - Express.js

 **AWS Services:**
-- AuroraDB - *Traditional Relational data storage at Auruora's unprecedented speed.*
+- AuroraDB - *Traditional Relational data storage at Aurora's unprecedented speed.*
-- DynamoDB - *NoSQL data storage for the data that changes shapes.*
+- DynamoDB - *NoSQL data storage for the data that changes shape.*
 - Lambda - *Build worker tasks that you can spawn and scale infinitely.*